 Azure Data Factory - Samples

-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see PowerShell samples in Data Factory version 2 and code samples in the Azure Code Samples gallery.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see PowerShell samples in Data Factory and code samples in the Azure Code Samples gallery.

 Samples on GitHub

 The GitHub Azure-DataFactory repository contains several samples that help you quickly ramp up with Azure Data Factory service (or) modify the scripts and use it in own application.
 The Samples\JSON folder contains JSON snippets for common scenarios.

 |ADF Walkthrough||This sample provides an end-to-end walkthrough for processing log files using Azure Data Factory to turn data from log files in to insights.

 In this walkthrough, the Data Factory pipeline collects sample logs, processes and enriches the data from logs with reference data, and transforms the data to evaluate the effectiveness of a marketing campaign that was recently launched.